PauliusKu/Invoicing/README.md

 * Main Success Scenario:
 1. Accountant chooses the “New Client” option.
 2. System opens the “New Client” window with the “Add client” option and various
-inputs:
-a.
-Required: Organization name, First name, Last name, Email;
+inputs: Organization name, First name, Last name, Email;
-b.
-Optional: Mobile phone, Currency, Address.
 3. Accountant fills all required fields and presses the "Enter" key.
 4. System opens the “Clients” window and prints a message that a client was added.
 * Alternative Scenario: